spessasus/sf2-rmidi-specification/README.md

 Basic RMIDI compatibility.
 The software must:
 - Read and interpret the `RMID` ASCII string as the file indicator.
 - Handle the `data` chunk containing the MIDI data.
-- Process the `DBNK` chunk within the INFO chunk and correctly offset the soundfont (or bank selects in the MIDI) based on this value.
+- Process the `DBNK` chunk within the INFO chunk and correctly offset the soundfont (or a bank select messages in the MIDI) based on this value.
 - Read the `RIFF` chunk with the soundfont data.

 #### Level 2